-The NNPRFTC seeks to make the accreditation process as clear and streamlined as possible.
-Prior to applying, we advise becoming familiar with the process and the Accreditation Standards.
+The Consortium for Advanced Practice Providers seeks to make the accreditation process as clear and streamlined as possible.
+Prior to applying, the Consortium advises becoming familiar with the process and the Accreditation Standards.
 A flow diagram and the Accreditation Fact Sheet are provided as overviews of the process.
-In this section specific menu items on the left provide more detailed information and guidance on every step of the process.
+In this section, specific menu items on the left provide more detailed information and guidance on every step of the process.

 The total accreditation fee for Renewal of Accreditation is $4,500.
-This accreditation fee consists of $1,000 non-refundable application fee plus the $3,500 review fee (includes technical support and site visit costs for ‘primary’ or ‘first’ track program.)
+This accreditation fee consists of $1,000 non-refundable application fee plus the $3,500 review fee (includes technical support and site visit costs for ‘primary’ or ‘first’ track program).
 For every additional program track, there is a separate $3,500 review fee.
 Please review the Accreditation Renewal Diagram for the accreditation renewal process.

-Self Study: After you apply, the next step in the programmatic self study.
-We have several tools to assist in the self study process.
-The self study is the internal review of your program, focusing on its adherence to the Accreditation Standards.
+After the program completes the Application, the next step is the programmatic self study.
+The Consortium has several tools to assist in the self study process.
+The Self Study is the internal review of the program, focusing on its adherence to the Accreditation Standards.
 The Self Study Guide provides step-by-step directions on the process.
-To assist your program in determining its adherence to the Accreditation Standards, we also provide a template for a gap analysis that is based on the Accreditation Standards.
-The NNPRFTC offers technical support and guidance throughout the self study process.
-The findings of your program’s internal review are documented in the Self Study Report.
+To assist the program in determining its adherence to the Accreditation Standards, the Consortium also provides a template for a Gap Analysis that is based on the Accreditation Standards.
+The Consortium offers technical support and guidance throughout the Self Study process.
+The findings of the program’s internal review are documented in the Self Study Report.
 The Self Study Report is submitted to the Consortium prior to the Site Visit.
-More information on the self study process is detailed below.
+More information on the Self Study process is detailed below.

 Following the program’s submission of its Self Study Report, a 1.5 day on-site visit is conducted.
-In preparation for the site visit the NNPRFTC provides various worksheets and document templates to facilitate the collaborative development of the site visit agenda.
-Further information about the site visit is included under two menu tabs to the left: Timeline & Process and Policies & Procedures.
+In preparation for the site visit, the Consortium provides various document templates to facilitate the collaborative development of the Site Visit agenda.
+Further information about the Site Visit is included under two menu tabs to the left: Timeline and process and Policies and Procedures.

-Decision: Following the site visit, the site visitors submit their findings to the NNPRFTC Accreditation Commission for consideration.
+Following the site visit, the site visitors submit their findings to the Consortium’s Accreditation Commission for consideration.
 This report is also provided to the program for correction of any factual errors and for the opportunity to provide commentary on the site visitors’ findings.
 The Accreditation Commission reviews all relevant documentation, including programmatic and public commentary, and then renders an accreditation decision.
-Decisions are posted on the ACCREDITATION STATUS tab in the upper right-hand corner of the website’s home page.
+Decisions are posted on the Accreditation Status and Public Commentary tab.
 Additional details about the process are provided under the Policies and Procedures menu tab to the left.

-The Accreditation Commission awards Initial Accreditation to programs that demonstrate full compliance with the accreditation standards and have not had NNPRFTC accreditation in the immediately preceding time period.
-Renewal of Accreditation may be awarded to programs that have maintained compliance with the accredtiation standards during the immediately preceding accredtiation term.
-On rare occasions, the Accreditation Commission decide to Defer an accreditation decision.
-Adverse actions by the Accreditation Commission, which will be reported to the U S Department of Education and other relevant bodies, are: Denial of Accreditation and Rescinding of Accreditation.
+The Accreditation Commission awards Initial Accreditation to programs that demonstrate full compliance with the Accreditation Standards and have not had Consortium for Advanced Practice Providers Accreditation in the immediately preceding time period.
+Renewal of Accreditation may be awarded to programs that have maintained compliance with the Accreditation Standards during the immediately preceding accreditation term.
+On rare occasions, the Accreditation Commission may decide to Defer an accreditation decision.
+Adverse actions by the Accreditation Commission, which will be reported to the U.S. Department of Education and other relevant bodies, are: Denial of Accreditation and Rescinding of Accreditation.
 At any time during an accreditation term, a program may elect Voluntary Withdrawal of Accreditation.

 Self Study Process

-Important: once you review the Accreditation Fact Sheet and the Accreditation Standards, you will want to assemble your team to review the Self Study Guide.
-The Self Study Guide has three purposes, to: 1) describe your program; 2) document your findings regarding the degree to which your program is likely to meet the Accreditation Standards: and 3) guide the format of your Self Study Report and accompanying documentation.
+Important: once the program reviews the Accreditation Fact Sheet and the Accreditation Standards, the program will want to assemble a team to review the Self Study Guide.
+The Self Study Guide has three purposes, to: 1) describe the program; 2) document the findings regarding the degree to which the program is likely to meet the Accreditation Standards: and 3) guide the format of the Self Study Report and accompanying documentation.

-In essence the self study is an internal review or internal evaluation of the program.
+In essence the Self Study is an internal review or internal evaluation of the program.
 It is the preparation for the external review that occurs with the on-site visit.
-The final step in the programmatic self study process is to write up the findings and submit them to the NNPRFTC.
-Please contact the NNPRFTC for technical support and guidance on the self study process.
+The final step in the programmatic Self Study process is to write up the findings and submit them to the Consortium.
+Please contact the Consortium staff for technical support and guidance on the Self Study process.

-- Determine if your program is eligible for NNPRFTC accreditation.
-Institutional eligibility requirements are specified in Standard 4 of the Accreditation Standards, also provided in the drop down menu on the left of your screen.
-Programmatic requirements include a minimum of 12-months of clinically intensive training in a program that includes NP leadership.
+- Determine if the program is eligible for Consortium Accreditation.
+Institutional eligibility requirements are specified in Standard 4 of the Accreditation Standards.
+Programmatic requirements include a minimum of 12-months of clinically intensive training in a program that includes NP and/or PA leadership.

-- If yes, download and review the Accreditation Fact Sheet and Standards and ask: are we ready?
+- If yes, download and review the Accreditation Fact Sheet and the Accreditation Standards and ask: is the program ready?

-- Confirm support of institutional leadership and $10,000 funding for accreditation.
+- If yes, confirm support of Institutional Leadership and $10,000 funding for Accreditation.
 Separate fee structure for federal programs.

-- If yes, submit Notice of Intent to Apply via the website so that we can begin to support you in the process.
+- If yes, submit Notice of Intent to Apply so the Consortium can begin to support the program with the process.

-- Download and review the Self Study Guide and ask: are we ready?
+- Download and review the Self Study Guide and ask: is the program ready?

 - If yes, submit the Application form, along with non-refundable application $1,000 fee.

-- Schedule technical support calls with NNPRFTC office to monitor progress towards completion of self study.
+- Schedule technical support calls with Consortium staff to monitor progress towards completion of Self Study.

-- Continue forward with annual self-assessment and progress report, mid-term report, and preparation for next accreditation cycle.
+- Continue forward with Annual Review and progress report, Interim Report, and preparation for next Accreditation cycle.